German atrocities of 1914: The French counter-offensive

 The Belgian position was based on the fact that Belgium's independence and neutrality were guaranteed by the signatories of the London Treaties (Treaty of the Eighteen Articles and Treaty of the XXIV Articles).
 According to this argument, Belgium was obliged to refuse the passage of the German army through its territory.
 On the other hand, according to the same argument, as soon as its neutrality and independence were violated, France and the United Kingdom could and should intervene.

 The German position was based on the fact that, in their view, Belgium had to ally itself with France and the United Kingdom, thus betraying its neutrality, to prepare counter-offensive operations before the German attack.

 The fact that many exactions took place immediately after the battles of the French counteroffensive (especially Dinant) supports this explanation.

 Axel Tixhon, Professor of Contemporary History at the University of Namur, goes even further and proposes a third hypothesis:

 The Schlieffen Plan and later the Blitzkrieg concept were based on a rapid attack on Belgium and France (Germany would take the initiative) and on the expected inertia of the United Kingdom.
 The resistance of the Belgian army and the rapid French and British responses were expected to thwart this plan.

 These atrocities, which Germany thought would be quickly forgotten after a brief, victorious war, gave Germany a terrible image among neutral nations.

 On May 10, 1918, Charles Spindler wrote in his diary:

 Posterity

 Parallels with the German offensive in 1940

 The memory of the massacres of 1914 provoked an exodus of millions of Belgians and French to the south in May 1940.
 This exodus was one of the many explanations for the French defeat in the Battle of France, especially when they crossed the Meuse at Sedan on May 13 and 14, 1940.
 The roads clogged with fleeing soldiers sometimes hampered the progress of French divisions up the line, as in the case of the 3rd Reserve Armored Division during the armored counterattacks on Sedan.

-Commemorations

-In May 2001, a reconciliation ceremony was held in Dinant, presided over by the German Secretary of State for the Army, who asked for forgiveness on behalf of Germany in a speech delivered in front of the Charles-de-Gaulle bridge that connects the two banks of the Meuse.

-The extent of the massacres in this region and the way they were lived and commemorated there explain the different memories of the First World War in Flanders and Wallonia and may, among many other factors, explain the very different behavior of the Flemish and Walloon regiments at the Battle of the Lys.